HariSekhon/DevOps-Bash-tools/README.md

   - `github_get_ssh_public_keys.sh` - fetches the currently authenticated GitHub user's public SSH keys via the API, like above but with identifying key comments
   - `github_add_ssh_public_keys.sh` - uploads SSH keys from local files or standard input to the currently authenticated GitHub account.
 Specify pubkey files (default: `~/.ssh/id_rsa.pub`) or read from standard input for piping from adjacent tools
   - `github_delete_ssh_public_keys.sh` - deletes given SSH keys from the currently authenticated GitHub account by key id or title regex match
+  - `github_generate_status_page.sh` - generates a [STATUS.md](https://bitbucket.org/harisekhon/devops-bash-tools/src/master/STATUS.md) page by merging all the README.md headers for all of a user's non-forked GitHub repos or a given list of any repos etc.
   - `github_sync_repo_descriptions.sh` - syncs GitHub repo descriptions to GitLab & BitBucket repos
   - `github_repos_sync_status.sh` - determines whether each GitHub repo's mirrors on GitLab / BitBucket are up to date with the latest commits, by querying all 3 APIs and comparing master branch hashrefs
 - `gitlab_*.sh` - [GitLab](https://gitlab.com/) API scripts: